flaxandteal/dp-compose/v2/stacks/README.md

 ### Initialisation:

-Please make sure you have cloned the required repositories as siblings of dp-compose.
+Please make sure you have cloned the required repositories as siblings of dp-compose (or you override the corresponding `ROOT_{service}` env var).

 Some stacks require an initialisation step, please check the corresponding stack instructions in that case.